jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 //go to Task tab to save to Drive then download from there
 ```

-You'll note after running the script with this latest block of code has not added any new data to the map.
-It has created a Task that we now need to run to export the data to Google Drive to download, as shown in the animated Figure 5.
+You'll note that after running the script with this latest block of code, no new data was added to the map.
+Rather, this code has created a Task that we now need to run to export the data to Google Drive to download, as shown in the animated Figure 5.

 ![Animation running a GEE task to export and download data](/img/Tenerife-PNV-ACV-task1-5.gif)
 *Figure 5.
 Animation running a GEE task to export and download data*

-  1.6 **Run the task** _PNV-AMTfloat_ task in the Task tab, then **download exported data to your local computer** from Google Drive.
+  Task 1.6 **Run the task** _PNV-AMTfloat_ task in the Task tab, then **download exported data to your local computer** from Google Drive.
 Use the animation in Figure 5 as a guide, to do the following:

   1. Click 'Run' in the Tasks tab
-  2. In the run dialogue window that appears, check the default values match those in Figure 5 (most important being that the file format is GEO_TIFF), then click 'Run'
+  2. In the run dialogue window that appears, check the default values match those in Figure 5 (most important being that the file format is *GEO_TIFF*), then click 'Run'
   3. In the Tasks tab, click the down arrow on the running task to see details (it will take up to a minute for the task to complete)
   4. When the task is complete, a button to 'Open in Drive' will appear - click this button
   5. Switch to the new browser tab that opens (this should be your Google Drive), find the _PNV-AMTfloat.tif_ file, right-click on the file, then left-click 'Download'